Summer Research Training Program in Biomedical Big Data Science

 - US citizens or permanent residents

-- an undergraduate student in good academic standing
+- an undergraduate or master's student in good academic standing

 Postdoctoral Research Fellow, Computational Systems Biology